Blog

 Venue: Organized by NARO, training took place in Kagulu village, Namutumba district, Uganda.
 This event focused on nursery bed preparation and vegetable integration into Push-Pull plots.

-The main focus of the UPSCALE project – an ecologically friendly Push-Pull technology, was developed to control parasitic Striga weeds and moths infesting maize fields in eastern Africa.
+The main focus of the UPSCALE project is to bring about large-scale adoption and sustainable intensification of ecologically friendly farming practices based on Push-pull technology in Eastern Africa.
+Push-pull technology was developed to control parasitic Striga weeds and moths infesting maize fields.
 The first versions of the classical Push-Pull technology involved the growing of pure stands of maize or sorghum intercropped with perennial push grass such as Desmodium.
 This presents a unique challenge to small-holder farmers in Eastern Uganda who mainly intercrop maize with at least one other crop, which hinders the uptake of the technology.
 Also, since the grasses are perennial, the technology becomes less important to farmers who practice crop rotation.

 After consultations with a wide range of stakeholders and farmers, Push-Pull technology leveraged with the other crops in order to tackle issues associated with intercropping and crop rotation.
 The suggested crops are vegetables such as kale, tomatoes, eggplants and sukuma wiki.
 These crops are rated as highly valuable with the opportunity to be sold to the local markets.